tyler-technologies-oss/forge-schematics/src/custom-elements/README.md

 ## Usage

-Running `ng g @tylertech/schematics:custom-elements` will prompt for
+Run `ng g @tylertech/schematics:custom-elements`.
+The schematic will prompt for any parameters that are not provided.
+For the most up to date list of properties, view the [schema](./schema.json).

 ### Basic Usage